Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

    - How is the test currently interacting with the component to create that final result that is asserted against?
    - Are there any interactions that don't align with what is being asserted against?
 Does it seem like assertions could be missing?

-1. Using the analysis of the implementation details, determine the scenario (i.e. "use case") being tested.
+1. Using the analysis of the implementation details, determine the scenario (i.e., "use case") being tested.

    There may be a temptation here to rely on the test description (the first parameter of the `test` function) to decide the use case being tested.
 That's another valuable data point, but over time, the test's focus may have shifted.
 Instead, we should keep it in mind but use the analysis of the test in the previous step to determine what the scenario is.